Riccati-ZORO: An efficient algorithm for heuristic online optimization of internal feedback laws in robust and stochastic model predictive control: Introduction

-Furthermore, several algorithms provide heuristic online optimization of the feedback gains.
-The algorithm in \cite{Leister2025} can be seen as a modification of ZORO, updating the feedback gains in each iteration by solving an LQR problem.
-The authors in \cite{Belvedere2025} use the sensitivities of the nominal OCP solution as an approximation of future MPC feedback.
-In \cite{Kim2024b}, a semidefinite program (SDP) is solved to jointly update the tube and feedback gain parameters for the current nominal trajectory.
+Furthermore, several algorithms perform heuristic online optimization of the feedback gains.
+The algorithm in \citet{Leister2025} can be seen as a modification of ZORO, updating the feedback gains in each iteration by solving an LQR problem. \citet{Belvedere2025} use the sensitivities of the nominal OCP solution as an approximation of future MPC feedback. \citet{Kim2024b} solve a semidefinite program (SDP) to jointly update the tube and feedback gain parameters for the current nominal trajectory.